Thendral Sudum: Cast

+Production

+When Radhika approached Manobala to remake Khoon Bhari Maang in Tamil, he was initially reluctant due to his lack of interest in directing remakes, but he accepted after she assured him that changes would be made to suit the interest of Tamil-speaking audiences, and the screenplay would be written by Karunanidhi.

 Soundtrack

 The soundtrack was composed by Ilaiyaraaja.
 His son Yuvan Shankar Raja debuted as a playback singer with this film.

 Release and reception

 Thendral Sudum was released on 10 March 1989.
 N. Krishnaswamy of The Indian Express wrote, "Thendral Sudum despite the familiar theme manages to keep alive viewer interest because of neat characterisation [..] and good acting".
-P. S. S. of Kalki praised the performances of Radhika, Nizhalgal Ravi and Lokanath's cinematography, he also praised the dialogues of Karunanidhi by updating himself for today's times but felt the dialogues he had written for the emotional sequences were old-fashioned, similar to Parasakthi.
+P. S. S. of Kalki praised the performances of Radhika, Nizhalgal Ravi and Lokanath's cinematography, he also praised the dialogues of Karunanidhi by updating himself for modern times but felt the dialogues he had written for the emotional sequences were old-fashioned, similar to Parasakthi (1952).